 Contradictions – Whither the Political, Economic and Social Integration of Europe?

-Scholars have been reflecting on the state of European integration with a diachronic perspective based on empirical work or theoretical endeavours.
+During the 9th Biennial Conference of the SGEU, scholars have been reflecting on the state of European integration with a diachronic perspective based on empirical work or theoretical endeavours.
 They shed light on the EU as a set of institutions and policies with elites and interest groups embedded in a wider international context.
 Analysis of the EU as a source of political cleavage are key to understanding populism, party realignment, territorial tensions in many member states, against the backdrop of inequalities within and across member states.

-The conference provides space for researchers from various backgrounds – political science, history, sociology, law, anthropology, philosophy, geography, economics – to present and discuss cutting-edge research focused on the pressing questions of European integration.
+The conference provided space for researchers from various backgrounds – political science, history, sociology, law, anthropology, philosophy, geography, economics – to present and discuss cutting-edge research focused on the pressing questions of European integration.
 The ECPR’s Standing Group on the European Union is committed to methodological pluralism, and encourages dialogue across academic disciplines.